mxple/TPGsim/README.md

 Hold shift while clicking to increment stats quicker.
 There is no end to this simulator - if you die, the game just restarts.
 You can judge whether you finished a patience by counting the number of drags.
 4 for normal, 5 for hard mode.
 Screen rotate is available as well as camera offset.
 All controls are default for now.
 QOL changes may or may not be expected.

+## FAQ
+Q: I don't like the default skin, will you add more skin options?
+A: naur.

 ## Contributing
 You can contribute to this project by opening pull requests!
 Opening issues or dming me (RIN#7777) about bugs is also appreciated.
 Lastly, you can gimme in-game donations of pots and feed power to RIN :)